 Tom recently directed Sarah Milton’s TUMBLE TUCK at Underbelly, Edinburgh, which then transferred to the King’s Head Theatre in London.
 It was also produced by Old Vic New Voices and at the Soho Theatre and was nominated for an Off West End Award for Best Performance Piece.
 To begin 2019 Tom will direct three rehearsed readings of brand new plays by LGBTQ+ writers at the Park Theatre; THE HIGH TABLE by Temi Wilkey, BLOWHOLE by Benjamin Salmon and SACRILEGE by Kamal Kaan.
 Other directing work includes FLEDGLINGS (Criterion Theatre), BEDTIME STORY (Theatre Royal Stratford East), CLAIRE (Arcola Theatre Queer Collective) and MY DAD’S GAP YEAR/AN INVITATION (Tristan Bates Theatre).
 Assisting credits include the world premier of Rikki Beadle-Blair’s LEGENDARY CHILDREN (Theatre De Meervaart) and dance-theatre crossover 2.1 (Rich Mix, Camden People's Theatre).

 For The Old Vic, Tom is responsible for connecting with exciting theatre talent and creating opportunities to bring them into the theatre and to develop new work.
 This is achieved through the management and delivery of key projects including The Old Vic 12, The Old Vic Lab, Connect and Baylis Director Schemes.
-Tom also reads scripts for a range of organisations and is a Senior Reader at Theatre503.
+Tom reads scripts for a range of organisations and is a Senior Reader at Theatre503.
 He is also a mentor for Arts Emergency.

 Oh, and he once wrote a trailer for Channing Tatum and Magic Mike Live UK.